TrackIt – Cloud Consulting & S/W Development

 In order to use our freshly made task definition we must first register it on AWS ECS.

-To use the AWS API we will use the Boto 3 SDK.
-This library implements for us all of the intricacies of using the AWS API such as exponential back-off and Version 4 signatures.
 To function, it must have access to a minimal set of configurations: your access key ID, your secret access key and preferred region.
 If the AWS CLI already works in your environment, you’re already set.
 Otherwise, you can either install the AWS CLI and run aws configure, or set the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_DEFAULT_REGION environment variables.

 With your environment ready, you can now use Boto.
 The first step is to instanciate a boto3.client object, using its constructor.
 Only then can you use the service’s API.
 This is illustrated by the following snippet, which defines a function to register your ECS task definition to AWS.